denten-books/plain-text/1-metaphor.md

 from speaking to writing: "The most obvious change from speaking to writing concerns the relation between message and its medium or channel.
-At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in decisive manner all the factors and functions" [@ricoeur_interpretation_1976, 25].
+At first glance, it concerns only this relation, but upon closer examination, the first alteration irradiates in every direction, affecting in a decisive manner all the factors and functions" [@ricoeur_interpretation_1976, 26].

 \newpage